Installing the program#

 Obtaining the source code#

-The source code can be downloaded from the GitLab repository:
+The source code can be downloaded from the GitHub repository:

 Build prerequisites#